 Sock liners

 Blisters are the worst.
-Enter hiking sock liners, which are thin, long moisture-wicking socks that go between your feet and your hiking socks.
+Enter hiking sock liners, which are thin, long, moisture-wicking socks that go between your feet and your hiking socks.
 Sock liners help prevent blisters caused by friction, and they also wick moisture away to the outer sock layer.
-You’ll want at least a couple pairs of these on the trek.
+You’ll want at least a couple of pairs of these on the trek.

 Gaiters

 It’s a good idea to bring along a pair of gaiters that you can put over your lower legs and boots on days when you’re trekking through snow or mud.
 They’ll keep your legs and feet dry when overpants are overkill.
-Gaiters also help prevent small stones and dirt working their way into your socks and boots.
+Gaiters also help prevent small stones and dirt from working their way into your socks and boots.

 Having the right socks is almost as important as having the right boots – if your socks are hurting, all that hiking up mountains will be a miserable business